philzook58/philzook58.github.io/_posts/2024-10-16-multiset_rw.md

 SO we can pick a symbol per sort to be represented as AC.
 Why is that?
 Why can't we pick both plus and times?
-Well, one should use grobner if you have full ring AC^2
+Well, one should use Groebner if you have full ring AC^2
 When I merge x*x*x = y + y + y, how am I supposed to resolve this?
 _{x,x,x} = +{y,y,y}   but_ + aren't enodes. they're tags.